Image of a present wrapped in cloth

 If you absolutely have to travel by plane, be sure to offset the carbon emissions from your flight.
 A number of airlines will let you do so when you purchase a ticket, but if you don’t have the option, you can use a service like myclimate to calculate and compensate for your flights’ carbon emissions.

 Most wrapping paper can’t be recycled because it’s coated in glitter, foil, and microplastics.
-You could opt to use a recyclable paper instead.
+You could opt to use recyclable paper instead.
 Or, go an even more sustainable route.
 Furoshiki is the traditional Japanese art of using wrapping clothes instead of paper.
 You can also use everyday items like a thrifted scarf, bandana, or tea towel to wrap a present, then make the wrapping part of the gift.

 Giving a gift that’s particularly tough to wrap?
-You could use a Bar Bag to hide the present in, or, if the object is small and cylindrical, a Kitsack
+You could use a Bar Bag to hide the present in, or, if the object is small and cylindrical, a Kitsack.

-Choose Eco-Friendly Gifts
+Choose Sustainable Gifts

 When shopping for presents, don’t choose items that are single-use or readily disposable.
 Instead, look for gifts that are made to last using either recycled or surplus materials, like the Ski N Hike backpack.
 Vintage and antique stores are another great option.
 If you can, shop locally, and avoid shipping to reduce the toll your gift takes on the environment.
 You might also consider giving experiences—like a subscription to Netflix or a walking tour, or making presents yourself.